What to expect from Plan B®

 After you’ve taken Plan B®, you should get your next period at the expected time, or a few days early or late.
 You may experience spotting a few days after taking Plan B®, but this is not your period.

-If you’ve taken Plan B® because of missed birth control pills, start your birth control pills right away and remember to use another method of contraception, such as condoms, until your birth control is fully reliable again.
+If you’ve taken Plan B® because of missed birth control pills, start your birth control pills right away.

 For any questions, you can call the Plan B® medical information line at 1‑888‑919‑0782 (Canadian residents only).